allenporter/ical/README.md

 # ical

 This is an iCalendar rfc 5545 implementation in python.
-The goal of this project is to offer a calendar library with the most relevant and practically needed features when building a calendar application (e.g. recurring events).
+The goal of this project is to offer a calendar library with the relevant and practical features needed for building a calendar application (e.g. recurring events).

-In support of that goal, the development principles include robust and simple parsing using existing parsing libraries where possible, use of modern python, and high test coverage.
-It is not a goal to exhaustively support all rfc5545 features directly, fully support the grammar and handle anything unsupported gracefully.
+ical's main focus is on simplicity, and the internal implementation is based on existing parsing libraries, where possible, making it easy to support as much as possible of rfc5545.
+It is not a goal to support everything exhaustively, however, the simplicity of the implementation makes it easy to do so.

-This library is still in early development and as a result, every release before 1.0 will likely contain breaking changes.
+# Quickstart

-## Example Usage
+The example below creates a Calendar, then adds an all day event to the calendar, then iterates over all events on the calendar.

 ```python
 from datetime import date